tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Up to this point, you have been working with clean data already curated for use.
 But in the real world, data is messy and needs to be prepared for it to be valuable.
 This process is called **data cleaning**.

-* Data cleaning is comprised of three parts:
+* Data cleaning consists of three parts:

   1. Data exploration